LoveBootCaptain/WeatherPi_TFT/README.md

     "WIDTH": 240,
     "HEIGHT": 320,
     "FPS": 30,
+    "AA": false,
     "FRAMEBUFFER": "/dev/fb1",
-    "PWM": false
+    "PWM": false,
+    "SHOW_FPS": true,
+    "SHOW_API_STATS": true,
+    "MOUSE": true
   },
 ```
 * as long as you configure a 3:4 ratio the dashboard will be scaled
-* `FPS` is used for pygame internal ticks - 30 fps is more than enough to render clock transitions smoothly
+* `FPS` is used for pygame internal ticks - 30 fps is more than enough to render clock transitions and precipitation animations smoothly
+* `AA` turns antialiasing on and off (leave it on a Pi Zero off, it is performance heavy and higher FPS)
-* set `FRAMEBUFFER` according to your display, some use fb0 some fb1, for local set it to `false`
+* set `FRAMEBUFFER` according to your display, some use fb0 (e.g. @pimoroni HyperPixel4) some fb1 (most ili9341 from @adafruit), for local development or HDMI displays set it to `false`
-* set `PWM` to your GPIO pin if your display support pwm brightness - may need some code adjustments on your side depending on your display (some are bright enough with pwm 25, some ore not) otherwhise set it to `false`
+* set `PWM` to your GPIO pin if your display support pwm brightness (HyperPixel supports GPIO 19 for pwm brightness) - may need some code adjustments on your side depending on your display (some are bright enough with pwm 25, some ore not) otherwise set it to `false`
+* `SHOW_FPS` show the current fps on the display
+* `SHOW_API_STATS` show how many API calls are left over (resets every midnight UTC)
+* `MOUSE` enable/disable mouse pointer - needed for local development, better leave it disabled

 #### configure weatherbit.io settings